marian13/blueprinter/README.md

 Have a look at [.dev/tmuxinator.yml](https://github.com/marian13/blueprinter/blob/main/.dev/.tmuxinator.yml) if you are interested in what is happening under the hood.

+Once you finish development, use `task tmuxinator:stop` to turn off the environment.

 ## FAQ

 ### What was the Rails new command?